hypertrack/quickstart-ios/README.md

 Run `pod install`.
 CocoaPods will build the dependencies and create a workspace (`.xcworkspace`) for you.

+If your project uses Objective-C only, you need to configure `SWIFT_VERSION` in your project's Build Settings.
+Set the version to `4.2`.
+Alternatively, you can create an empty Swift file, and Xcode will create this setting for you.
+Don't forget to set it to `4.2`.
+Additionally, after running `pod install`, make sure that the same setting is present in `CocoaLumberjack` and `GRDB.swift` target inside the `Pods` project.

 #### Step 2: Enable background location updates

 Enable Background Modes in your project target's Capabilities tab.
 Choose "Location updates".